secretagentan/lab-w02d03-js-sticky-notes/README.md

 ### Feature Requests

-- Create a button, which when clicked lets the user add a note
-- Create a counter that keeps track of number of notes
-- The user likes adding notes, but from time to time they want to come back and edit these notes.
-Make these notes editable, maybe what you need is content editable attribute!!!!
 - User needs to delete some notes, when they become outdated.
 Add a "X" on the notes so they can be disposed when the "X" is clicked

 ### Bonus
-- Add a datetime stamp for the note, when it is created, this needs to be updated everytime the note is updated
+- Add a datetime stamp for the note, when it is created
+- When a user updates a note the datetime should change